jacobdbt2100/dbt_Core-with-Git-and-GitHub/README.md

 - **password**: `Mbo@12345678` (typing won't appear on CLI screen; just type and press enter)
 - **Adapter**: `postgres` # for postgres
 - **Profile**: `dbt_project_name`

-`dbt init dbt_project_name` skips the first question: “Enter a name for your project”

 Your **profiles.yml** file (editable) is located here: